 Few words about hockey, about us and what we are doing...

-Approximately over the past ten… fifteen years, the hockey has significantly changed.
-The modern hockey now is much faster and more skilled game.
+Approximately over the past ten… fifteen years, hockey has significantly changed.
+Modern hockey now is a much faster and more skilled game.
 When you look at the statistical leaders in the NHL, you will see how many European players on top positions.
-Yes, North America has great, talented players, but compared to an overall number of players from each country reasonable questions arising: “Why is that?”
+Yes, North America has great, talented players, but compared to an overall number of players from each country reasonable questions arise: “Why is that?”

-Many people, fans, and experts believe the reason for this is that main numbers of European players are better skaters’ and have better-developed hockey skills.
+Many people, fans, and experts believe the reason for this is that the main numbers of European players are better skaters’ and have better-developed hockey skills.
 While that may be difficult for some to swallow, their argument will be that the statistics do not lie.
-Whether this is true or false, in our opinion that in any case, this is no the North American hockey players fault – it is a result of how the game is taught here, and how basic skills important for the future players' development.
-Best time for hockey player skill development is growing time and greater emphasis in North American Hockey on ‘system’ play.
+Whether this is true or false, in our opinion that in any case, this is not the North American hockey players' fault – it is a result of how the game is taught here, and how basic skills are important for future players' development.
+The best time for hockey player skill development is growing time and a greater emphasis in North American Hockey on ‘system’ play.

 These proven scientific drills are taught in a manner that makes each player an active participant in their own development.
 The science behind this method speeds up the development of players at ALL levels as they understand what transpires with their body weight & center of gravity in relation to the different and varying balance points, as well as edging requirements based on speed and agility, allowing them to adapt faster to future evolutions in the game.
 We firmly believe that hockey player skills will directly be related to his skating ability.
 You can practice your sticks shooting and puck handling in the garage, in the front yard, and the playground… a number of different places.
 But…if you can’t get open, if you do not have balance, if you are not properly controlling edges and not strong on your skates, you’ll never get the shot off, to begin with.